Vicodin (Hydrocodone) Withdrawal – Signs, Symptoms, Treatment

 Vicodin withdrawal can be painful, uncomfortable and even dangerous if not properly treated.
 A medical detox program frequently uses medication to safely treat withdrawal symptoms.

 When an opioid enters a person’s brain, it activates certain receptors that are designed for naturally occurring opioid substances in the body.
-With repeated use, the body begins to believe that it no longer needs to fully rely its own chemicals.
+With repeated use, the body begins to believe that it no longer needs to fully rely on its own chemicals.
 Instead, it counts on the influx of the drug to balance and normalize its chemical functions.
 This is called a dependency.

 Once a dependent person quits using Vicodin, or if they drastically reduce their dosage, withdrawal may set in.
 While opioid withdrawal isn’t in itself deadly, certain complications may be.
 Because of this, a person may find better success in the safe environment of a medically supervised detoxification program.